Forest officer

 Qualifications

-Entry into this work requires a Higher National Certificate (SCQF level 7) or Higher National Diploma (SCQF level 8) in:
+Entry into this work requires a Higher National Certificate (SCQF level 7), Higher National Diploma (SCQF level 8) or degree in:

-To enter a Higher National Certificate courses require one to two Highers (SCQF level 6), and work experience is required for some courses.
+To enter a Higher National Certificate courses, you'll need one to two Highers (SCQF level 6).
+Work experience is also needed for some courses.

-Qualifications are also available at degree level and require a relevant HND or Nationals plus four to five Highers.
+To enter a degree course, you'll need a relevant HND or Nationals plus four to five Highers.

 Useful subjects